Recognition of same-sex unions in Armenia: Background

-Legal restrictions

-Family Code
+Restrictions

-Article 10 of the Family Code, adopted in 2004, states that marriage requires "the mutual voluntary consent of a man and a woman".
+Article 10 of the Family Code (Ընտանեկան Օրենսգիրք, Ěntanekan Ōrensgirkʿ), adopted in 2004, states that marriage requires "the mutual voluntary consent of a man and a woman".
 Article 11, which lists several outlawed marriages (including bigamy, marriages between close relatives and marriages between adopters and adopted), does not contain explicit prohibitions on marriages between people of the same sex.
 On 18 October 2017, Deputy Tigran Urikhanyan of the Prosperous Armenia party proposed a bill to introduce an explicit ban on same-sex marriages in the Family Code.
 On 15 November 2018, the Armenian Government expressed its opposition to the bill, stating that the Family Code already prohibits the recognition of same-sex marriages.
 "Armenia's Constitution already defines that marriage is possible only between woman and man.
 Besides, according to Family Code marriage is possible in case of reciprocal consent of a man and a woman and in case they are 18 years old [sic]", said Arsen Manukyan, the Deputy Minister of Labor and Social Affairs.
 The National Assembly rejected the bill in November 2019, labelling it "redundant", while also rejecting a bill which would have explicitly banned adoption by same-sex couples.

-Constitutional amendment

 Article 35 of the Constitution of Armenia was amended in a referendum in 2015 to read:

 A woman and a man having attained the marriageable age shall have the right to marry and form a family with free expression of their will.
 The marriageable age and the procedure for marriage and divorce shall be prescribed by law.

 It further states that "a woman and a man are entitled to equal rights as to marriage, during marriage and at its dissolution."
 However, it also states that "freedom to marry may be restricted only by law with the aim of protecting health and morals."
+While the constitutional wording has been interpreted as banning same-sex marriage, members of the Venice Commission, when analyzing the draft constitution, said that the wording "should not be interpreted as a legal obstacle to the recognition of same-sex marriages".
+Argam Stepanyan, the head of the Civil Status Acts Registration Agency, a division of the Ministry of Justice, later said in an interview that there is no constitutional prohibition on same-sex marriage in Armenia.
+Human rights activists have said that the wording "notes" the right of a man and a woman to marry, but does not explicitly state that marriage is between a man and a woman.